Alice Chen to compete in Inaugural Augusta National Women's Amateur Championship

 While at Furman, Chen became only the 10th four-time All-Southern Conference honoree.
 She is only the second player in league history to finish among the top three individuals four times at the conference championship, which dates back to 1994.
 In 2018, she tied for 21st at the NCAA Division 1 Championship, won individual medalist honors at the Moon Golf Invitational, and tied for third at the Southern Conference Championship.

-The invitation-only, Augusta National Women’s Championship will take place Wednesday through Saturday, April 3-6, one week prior to the Masters.
+The invitation-only, Augusta National Women’s Championship will take place this Wednesday through Saturday (April 3-6), concluding just days before the beginning of the Masters.
 Featuring a unique schedule, the championship will be conducted over 54-holes of stroke play, with the first two rounds to take place at nearby Champions Retreat Golf Club (located 15 miles from Augusta - in Evans, Ga.)
 After the conclusion of 36-holes on Thursday at Champions Retreat, the field will be cut to 30 players who will complete the final 18-holes on Saturday, April 6 at Augusta National.
-However, regardless of each player’s finish, the entire original field is invited to play a practice round on Friday, April 5.
+However, regardless of each player’s finish, the entire original field is invited to play a practice round this Friday, April 5.

-Currently, Chen is back home in Princeton working out faithfully, trying to improve her strength and fitness through yoga, Pilates, and strength building.
+Chen spent her winter months at home (in Princeton) working out faithfully, trying to improve her strength and fitness through yoga, Pilates, and strength building.
 She hopes her diligent preparation will pay dividends in Augusta – a place which she has never visited.
 “It’s special to experience Augusta for the first time – especially as a player.
 I’ll feel like a kid in a candy store when I finally get onto the course – it’ll be hard to contain my excitement.”

 Saturday’s final round is expected to draw a large national television audience, with coverage of the inaugural Augusta National Women’s Amateur Championship available from 12:00 – 3:00 p.m. on NBC.